 Its pretty weird.
 The students are either not interested, sleeping or too afraid to ask questions.

 That’s exactly how a blog without comments feels like.
 New visitors who land on your website will be un-sure whether or not they should comment.
 They would also not trust your website that easily.

-On the other hand, a blog with the engaging community feels fresh, trustworthy and lively.
+On the other hand, a blog with an engaging community feels fresh, trustworthy, and lively.
 Just like a classroom room of beaming children and an interactive teacher.